lejund576/blog-stphnbkr/content/blog/general/2024/01/08_wu_ccie_ent_01.md

 # INE CCIE R&S ATC: MPLS (Layer 3 VPN Configuration)
 ```

-###### _NOTE: These are the core focus areas, other work will have been done for example flash cards, interleaving labs that have already been completed, and researching study materials for upcoming topics._
+##### _NOTE: These are the core focus areas, other work will have been done for example flash cards, interleaving labs that have already been completed, and researching study materials for upcoming topics._

-&nbsp;

 ## SUMMARY